matthieuvigne/moteus/nautilus/protocole.md

 # Nautilus motor driver protocole

 Communication with the `nautilus` board is done using SPI.
-A fixed-size frame of 7 bytes is required for a complete transaction:
+A fixed-size frame of 8 bytes is required for a complete transaction:

 Input frame:
  - Byte 0: command byte 0
  - Byte 1: command byte 1 (typically register address)
  - Byte 2-5: data
+ - Byte 6: unused
- - Byte 6: checksum
+ - Byte 7: checksum

 Output frame:
  - Byte 0-1: secondary encoder reading
+ - Byte 2: status byte
- - Byte 2-5: data
+ - Byte 3-6: data
- - Byte 6: checksum
+ - Byte 7: checksum

 The checksum is simply the sum of the previous 6 bytes of the message.